 Having got it in my scope I now tried to locate it via my bins.Again it was initially difficult but eventually by using surrounding ducks as pointers I got it fair and square.Now it was just a question of keeping an eye on it and waiting for it to move, put its head up or frankly, do anything other than sleep.

 In the meantime there was plenty to look at with the multitude of ducks in front of us.Some teal were awake and the drakes, as ever, fussed around amongst themselves, portly and compact busybodies, swimming around with a self important air.
 The larger wigeon either slept or wandered through the wet grass, pushing teal out of the way as they plucked at the grass.
-A shoveler drake looked around with bright golden eyes, startling in his bottle green head, his harlequin plumage eye catching in the morning sun.
+A shoveler drake looked around with bright golden eyes, startling in his bottle green head, his tortoiseshell plumage illuminated by the morning sun.
 In the distance a Great White Egret strolled through yet more congregations of ducks on another flooded meadow as the dark brown form of a Marsh Harrier cruised beyond and a male Sparrowhawk sat for an age on the top of a reed.
 The still cold air was regularly punctuated by the whistles of wigeon and the cricket like calls of the teal.

 We continued to wait for the Baikal Teal to do something but it never moved, nor did the majority of the teal, also fast asleep.Some wigeon blundered around on the grass, idly plucking grass but their heart was not really in it and they too would settle to sleep and for half an hour at least there we all were.